gecko385/XML-Scraper/README.md

   },
 ```
 It may not be the slickest Perl, but it gets the job done.
 You never really need to see the Perl,
 unless the parse is not quite getting the data how you want it.
+A public method `getCode` allows you
+to extract the code for debugging.

 ## Perl Output